bludino/arcChart/README.md

 arcChart.js
 ========

 arcChart.js is a JavaScript plugin that uses jQuery's animate function to render an animated arc with incrementing value inside a HTML5 canvas.
 It requires jQuery and jQueryUI in order to function.
+Please view the [demo of arcChart.js](http://bludino.github.io/arcChart/) to see it in action.

 Cross-browser support includes IE9+, Firefox, Chrome, Safari and Opera (if you need to support IE8, arcChart-ie8.js is bundled*)